Are you looking for some tips for growing great garlic?

 Weed Control for Garlic

 Garlic is tough when it comes to weeds.
 They can stand some competition, but if you want big bulbs you’re going to have to have some weed control in place.
+This is one of the best tips for growing great garlic that I can give to you.

 Soil prep is a big one.
 The truth is that manure and organic matter can bring those certain weeds into your garlic patch.
 If you want to try to prevent this, make sure the substance you’re putting onto your garlic patch won’t have certain seeds for weeds.